nikitakarpenkov/insta_story_bot/README.md

-# insta_story_bot
+# Instastory Bot
-Telegram Bot: Time machine for your Instagram Stories
+## Telegram Bot: Time machine for your Instagram Stories

 🖼  Send a photo or video
 👌  Get it back – ready to be posted to your Instagram Stories!